Sarohia94/Project-5-Bedside-Tales/TESTING.md

 26. There is a scroll to top arrow button on the shopping bag and book list page to for easy navigation.

 27. Finally there is "Book Management" under "My Account" only for admin users who can add a book to the site from the site and also add a new author (custom models).
 On each book in the book shop the admin user will be able to edit or remove the book from the site as well as the admin.
+Submissions made by users/visitors on the contact us form from the site can be found in the admin panel.

 - - -